Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 $ checker/bin/alluxio-checker.sh Spark <spark master uri> <spark partition number(optional)>
 ```

-This will report potential problems that might prevent you from running Spark with Alluxio.
+This will report potential problems that might prevent you from running Spark on Alluxio.

 ## Use Alluxio as Input and Output